October 20, 2017

 Cooper Hewitt Honors National Design Award Winners at Gala

-Deborah Berke, MASS Design Group, and Metropolis’s own Susan Szenasy took home awards.
+Deborah Berke, MASS Design Group, and Metropolis’s own Susan Szenasy took home awards at the Cooper Hewitt National Design Awards Ceremony.

 Last night at a ceremony at Andrew Carnegie’s Georgian style mansion, the Cooper Hewitt, Smithsonian Design Museum awarded its 18th annual National Design Awards to eleven individuals and firms who are advancing the field of design.